-Heather Dubbeldam OAA, FRAIC, LEED AP
+Heather Dubbeldam OAA, AIBC, FRAIC, LEED AP

-In addition to managing a full-time practice, Heather is active as a leader and advocate for the profession.
-As the recent past Chair of the Toronto Society of Architects (TSA), Heather advocates to ensure architecture and urban design are key considerations in public discussions and processes that have impact on our built environment.
-Heather is the Vice Chair of the Design Industry Advisory Committee (DIAC) and Co-Director of Twenty + Change, a national organization dedicated to exposing the innovative ideas of emerging Canadian designers.
-She is the co-editor and author of several architecture and design publications, including the award-winning Toronto Architecture Guide Map and the three catalogues in the Twenty + Change series.
-Heather regularly makes time to mentor architecture interns and to participate in panel discussions and design charettes.
-As a visiting critic at schools of architecture and a member of the Ryerson University Program Advisory Council, she helps to make connections between the profession and the educational world.
+Outside of her practice, Heather is known as an advocate for the profession and is active on many boards including as an executive member and past Chair of the Toronto Society of Architects, an organization that advocates to ensure architecture and urban design are key considerations in public discussions and processes that have impact on our built environment; Director of Twenty + Change, a national organization dedicated to exposing the innovative ideas of emerging Canadian architects; past Vice-Chair of the Design Industry Advisory Committee, a provincial not-for-profit, cross-disciplinary design think tank and research group; and the Chair of the Advisory Board of BEAT (Building Equality in Architecture Toronto), amongst other boards and volunteer organizations.
+Heather regularly gives her time to mentoring young professionals and students.
+She is the co-editor and author of several architecture publications, including the Toronto Architecture Guide Map and four publications in the Twenty + Change series.
+Heather is regularly invited to participate on professional and awards juries and as a guest critic at schools of architecture across Canada.